khushilodha/khushilodha/README.md

 - 🔭 Former SDE Intern at ESDS Software Solutions and Botosynthesis
 - 🌱 I’m currently learning new Technical Skills
-- 📝 I can write codes in C, C++, Python programming language
+- 📝 I can write codes in C, C++, Python programming languages
 - 💻 Cloud, Machine Learning, Web Development, and Docker are the few current technologies that excite me!
 - 💻Also Familiar with the Version Control System Git/GitHub
 - 🤖 I am experienced in Conversational AI and can develop ChatBots